macro187/ApiLab/readme.md

 Network wire format is human-readable?

+Compatible with standard authentication and authorisation mechanisms?

 Service Implementations
 -----------------------

-Able to re-use existing *NormalBurritoShop* implementation?
+Can re-use existing *NormalBurritoShop* implementation?

 No "template" boilerplate?